tim-hardcastle/Pipefish/README.md

 ### The `cmd` section

-The `cmd` section of a Charm script, if you declare one, allows you to string together the sort of actions you can perform only via the REPL, i.e. inspect and change the state of the variables.
+The `cmd` section of a Charm script, if you declare one, allows you to string together the sort of actions you can otherwise perform only via the REPL, i.e. inspect and change the state of the variables.

 The `cmd` section is demonstrated in `examples/cmd.ch`: